Professor Christopher Charles Holland Cook, BSc MB BS MD MA PhD FRCPsych

 I came to Durham in 2003, initially as a College chaplain, but also in order to continue my academic work in applied theology in the University.
 I enjoy working with students here and think it an enormous privilege to live and work in this beautiful and spiritual place.
 There are few better places to read a theological text than in one of Durham’s many coffee shops!

 I am Director of the Project for Spirituality, Theology & Health.
-This project is collaborative between the Department of Theology & Religion and the School for Medicine & Health.
+This project is collaborative between the Department of Theology & Religion and the School for Medicine, Pharmacy & Health.
 It has collaborative links with health service delivery and spiritual/pastoral care.
 In support of this, I am an honorary consultant psychiatrist with Tees, Esk & Wear Valleys NHS Foundation Trust.
-I am interested broadly in Christian spirituality, as a spiritual director and as an Anglican priest, as well as from an academic perspective.
-I have taught on the north east England Spiritual Direction training course run jointly by Ushaw College & St Antony's Priory.
+I am interested broadly in Christian spirituality.
+I have taught on the north east England Spiritual Direction training course, which used to be run jointly by Ushaw College & St Antony's Priory.

 I am a member of the core research team for the Hearing the Voice Project and am interested in the spiritual and religious ways in which people interpret and cope with their experiences of voice hearing.